eislerMeinName/robust_drone_pathfollowing/README.md

 $ cd robust_drone_pathfollowing
 $ python3 testInstall.py
 ```
-Now you should see a flying drone that mybe gets hit by a flying duck.
+Now you should see a flying drone that maybe is hit by a flying duck.
 You can change different parameters, see:
 ```bash
 $ python3 testInstall.py -h